School of Agronomy and Landscape Management

 The educational component consists of the following courses:

-- Preparation of Dissertation Research
+- Methodology of Dissertation Research Preparation

 - Quantitative Research Methods